RMD-13-01: Regulated Areas for Emerald Ash Borer (EAB) (Agrilus planipennis Fairmaire)

 - Appendix 2 – Maps of the options for the 2013 regulated area(s) for EAB

 The nature of EAB, the various pathways of spread and limited early generational detection and treatment methods posed challenges to the traditional response.
-As the pest continues its spread, despite initial aggressive containment efforts and the later ‘slow-the-spread’ management approach, the regulatory approach requires amendment.
-The CFIA therefore proposed two options for the continued management of EAB, both with the goal to continue slowing its spread in Canada, including to unregulated parts of Ontario and Quebec.
-Stakeholders subsequently proposed an additional option for consideration.
+As the pest continues its spread, despite initial aggressive containment efforts and the later 'slow-the-spread' management approach, the regulatory approach requires amendment.
+The CFIA therefore proposed two options for the continued management of EAB, both with the goal to continue slowing its spread in Canada, including to unregulated parts of Ontario and Quebec: (1) the expansion of the regulated areas to include high risk corridors and represent more accurately the expected distribution of the pest, and (2) the expansion of regulated area to include all current regulated areas and buffers.
+Stakeholders subsequently proposed an additional option for consideration, the creation of a Collaborative Management Zone based on partnership approach.

-To record the final risk management decision with regard to the 2013 Emerald Ash Borer (EAB) regulated areas.
+To record the revised risk management decision with regard to the 2013 Emerald Ash Borer (EAB) regulated areas.

 This RMD summarizes the CFIA's 2013 decision for the EAB regulated area(s).